-Note: In addition to the ProDev WorkShop tools, you can separately purchase ProDev ProMP, which is a visual code parallelization tool used with the Power Fortran Accelerator to help you balance parallel loops in Fortran applications.
+Note: In addition to the ProDev WorkShop tools, you can separately purchase ProDev WorkShop ProMP, which is a visual code parallelization tool used with the Power Fortran Accelerator to help you balance parallel loops in Fortran applications.

-This overview gives you an overview of the ProDev WorkShop toolset as well as pointers to the documentation for getting detailed information.
-The overview is organized as follows:
+This document gives you an overview of the ProDev WorkShop tools as well as pointers to the documentation for getting detailed information.
+The book is organized as follows: